gap-system/GapWWW/faq.md

-Frank  Lübeck explained  what  happened: First  you  can get  the number characters of given degree  much easier, using that the group
-<tt>n</tt> is solvable, its order being divisible by only two primes.
+Frank  Lübeck explained  what  happened: First  you  can get  the number characters of given degree  much easier, using that the group `n` is solvable, its order being divisible by only two primes.

 ```gap
 gap> IsSolvable(n);